-Net change in fund balance - total governmental fund

-Amounts reported for governmental activities in the Statement of Activities are different because:

-When capital assets that are to be used in governmental activities are purchased or constructed, the resources expended for those assets are reported as expenditures in governmental funds.
+Net change in fund balance - total governmental fund \$ 83,209 Amounts reported for governmental activities in the Statement of Activities are different because: When capital assets that are to be used in governmental activities are purchased or constructed, the resources expended for those assets are reported as expenditures in governmental funds.
 However, in the Statement of Activities, the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense.
-As a result, fund balance decreased by the amount of financial resources expended, whereas net assets decreased by the amount of depreciation expense charged for the year.
-Donation of capital assets increase net assets in the Statement of Activities, but do not appear in the governmental funds because they are not financial resources.

-The effect of these adjustments are:
+As a result, fund balance decreased by the amount of financial resources expended, whereas net position decreased by the amount of depreciation expense charged for the year.
+Donation of capital assets increase net position in the Statement of Activities, but do not appear in the governmental funds because they are not financial resources.
+The effect of these adjustments are: Depreciation expense (46,926) Some revenues reported in the Statement of Activities are not considered to be available to finance current expenditures and, therefore, are not reported as revenues in the governmental funds.
+Other (71,993) Change in net position of governmental activities \$ (35,710)